-Flip-Pal is a great small, portable scanner that works well for scanning loose photos as well as those still in albums.
+Flip-Pal [no longer available] is a great small, portable scanner that works well for scanning loose photos as well as those still in albums.
+The Photomyne app for your smartphone is a great option.
+[Read more about Photomyne in this article.]
 If your photos or albums are fragile, you can digitize them by taking a high quality digital photo.

 Once you digitize your photos it is critical that you backup your digital files.
-The 3-2-1 backup method is a great baseline and means having 3 backup copies of all important digital files in at least 2 formats (external hard drive and cloud or cloud and archival CDs) with at least one copy offsite (not located at your home).
+The 3-2-1 backup method is a great baseline and means having 3 backup copies of all important digital files in at least 2 formats (external hard drive and in the cloud [Example: Dropbox] or cloud and archival CDs) with at least one copy offsite (not located at your home).